AlexandraSelby/cake-confetti-and-fun/README.md

 - Presenting services via Bootstrap 5–powered cards with buttons to dedicated pages.
 - Implement a contact form with client and server validation.
 - Establishing a cohesive design language using CSS variables, Google Fonts, and responsive media queries.

+## User Stories

+### User Story 1 – Feel Welcomed Instantly
+**As a busy parent or an excited child, I want the home page to greet me with playful visuals and intuitive navigation so I feel joyful—​not overwhelmed—​from the very first click.**

+**Acceptance Criteria**
+- A navigation bar shows **Home, About, Services, Contact** and stays visible while scrolling.
+- An inviting hero video or fallback image plays silently and fits every screen size.
+- **Four** equal‑height cards appear below the hero, linking to **About, Services, Contact, Special Touch**.
+- Page adapts smoothly from small phones to large desktops, with high‑contrast text and visible keyboard focus outlines.

+**Tasks**
+- Create a sticky header with four clear links and generous tap areas.
+- Add the hero media element and ensure it scales without cropping key content.
+- Design four uniform cards expressive and friendly text, and subtle hover cues.
+- Test at common breakpoints;

+---

+### User Story 2 – Trust the Brand Story
+**As a parent, I want to read a friendly back‑story and core values so I trust this team to relieve my planning stress and give me back precious time with my child.**

+**Acceptance Criteria**
+- The **About** page tells the company’s story, mission, and promise of stress‑free planning in short, friendly paragraphs.
+- Two call‑out cards link to **Services** and **Contact** for easy next steps.
+- Visual style remains gender‑neutral and playful across text, colours, and images.
+- Page stays readable and navigable on all device sizes and for keyboard users.

+**Tasks**
+- Write concise text in a welcoming tone and organise it with clear headings.
+- Add two balanced cards beneath the story section with inviting buttons.
+- Review palette and imagery to ensure inclusivity.
+- Test responsiveness and focus order.

+---

+### User Story 3 – Choose the Perfect Package
+**As a parent, I want to browse party packages—​from a little help to a completely hands‑free experience—​so I can pick the level of support that suits my family.**

+**Package Cards**

+- **Stage Magic – Package #1**
+  “From themed balloon garlands and silly games to face‑painting and magic tricks, our entertainers turn your space into a wonderland.”
+  - Card shows a **Book Your Party Fun** button.
+  - Include a small “Customisable” note so parents know they can add or remove elements.

+- **Feast & Frosting Extravaganza – Package #2**
+  “Cakes, treats, and colourful snacks – we’ll provide a joyful feast that’s fun to eat and fabulous to look at.”
+  - Card shows a **Let’s Plan the Feast** button.

+- **Ultimate Party Palooza – Package #3**
+  “Everything, and we really mean it!
+Decorations, entertainers, food, cake, party bags, and even the clean‑up when the fun’s over.”
+  - Card shows a **Get the Full Party Package** button.

+**Additional Acceptance Criteria**
+- The three cards sit in one row on wide screens and stack nicely on phones.
+- All buttons lead to the **Contact** page (or scroll to the form).
+- Text clearly states that parents may handle some parts themselves if they wish.

+**Tasks**
+- Lay out the package cards with equal height and consistent spacing.
+- Add the “Customisable” note on each card.
+- Ensure all buttons point to the contact form.
+- Validate responsive behaviour on multiple devices.

+---

+### User Story 4 – Feel Seen with *The Special Touch*
+**As a parent of a child with sensory or physical needs, I want clear information on adaptations so my child feels comfortable, included, and celebrated.**

+**Acceptance Criteria**
+- A wide card titled **The Special Touch** appears directly after the package cards.
+- Card text lists sensory‑friendly activities, allergy‑safe food, wheelchair access, and other accommodations.
+- A button labelled **Tell Us What You Need** takes users to the Contact form.
+- Section is responsive, accessible, and visually reassuring.

+**Tasks**
+- Place the card so it spans most of the page width and visually stands out.
+- Keep the text exactly as written and ensure easy readability with ample white space.
+- Link the button to the form section or page.
+- Confirm layout holds on narrow screens.

+---

+### User Story 5 – Reach Out Effortlessly
+**As a time‑poor parent, I want a quick, friendly contact form so I can ask questions or secure a date without endless back‑and‑forth.**

+**Acceptance Criteria**
+- Contact page has a form with required fields: First Name, Last Name, Email, Phone, Message.
+- Live validation alerts users to missing or incorrect entries before submission.
+- After successful submission, the form fades out and a beige confirmation message appears.
+- A nearby info card shows business hours, address, and phone with simple icons and text labels.
+- Footer always stays at the bottom, even on short pages.
+- Page meets basic accessibility: keyboard operable, readable contrast, descriptive labels.

+**Tasks**
+- Build the form and mark each field as required.
+- Implement client‑side checks and clear error messages.
+- Hide the form on success and display a centred thank‑you message with a gentle fade effect.
+- Position the info card alongside (or below) the form for quick reference.
+- Use a layout method that pushes the footer down when content is minimal.
+- Test with a screen reader and tab navigation.

 ## Technologies Used